nairitya03/Projects/Mini-Projects/KeyLogger/README.md

 ## Usage

-- Run the KeyLogger.py in the background and it will capture every key-stroke made.
+- Run the KeyLogger.py in the background and it will capture every key-stroke made in foreground screen.